 Rooms: 5 cabins / AC

 You know it’s a great liveaboard trip when previous customers have consistently raved about the entire experience.
-The 24m MV Giamana is a Phuket-based boat which offers trips from two to six nights.
+The 24m MV Giamani is a Phuket-based boat which offers trips from two to six nights.

 This exclusive boat has five air-conditioned cabins, ensuring that all the guests get lots of personal space.
 The boat has an air-conditioned salon and a large dive deck with areas for rinsing your cameras.
 Additionally, the crew prides itself on providing top-notch service to guests.